IhorKlimov/SmartImagePicker/README.md

 }
 ```

-You can get a sample app [here](https://github.com/IhorKlimov/SmartImagePicker/app)
+### You can get a sample app [here](https://github.com/IhorKlimov/SmartImagePicker/app)
+### You don't need to add any permissions to manifest, everything is merged automatically from library's manifest file